 Continue reading...Morning Constitutional – Tuesday, 16 March 2010

 Good morning, everybody.
 Beckham’s Achilles’ tendon is really torn, Ovechkin is out for two games, and Spencer Pratt is taking some time off to fight cyber crime.
 Now, enjoy your morning constitutional: California felt some tremors this morning as a 4.4 magnitude earthquake hit about a mile away from Pico Rivera.
 The Los Angeles Fire Department has received no reports of damage so far.
-Is Rand Paul the wrong shade of blue?
 The Pew Project for Excellence in Journalism has released their State of the News Media 2010 report.
-It claims to be the most interactive it...
+It claims to be the most interactive it has ever been.
+President Obama’s exhaustive plan for...

 Continue reading...Morning Constitutional – Monday, 15 March 2010